sidramwaseem/Grade-Calculator-JS/README.md

 # Grade-Calculator-JS
-A simple JavaScript application that takes marks as input and calculate the grade.
+A simple JavaScript application that takes marks as input and calculate the grade. <br>
 Preview: https://grade-calculator-js.netlify.app/

 The desktop preview is as: